 New York Asbestos Laws

-New York has several different state agencies that regulate asbestos, including the:
+New York asbestos laws and regulations come from several different state agencies, including the:

 These agencies ensure activities such as worker safety, abatement, renovation and transfer of waste materials containing asbestos are all heavily monitored.